MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 ## Epochs

 Walrus Testnet enables multiple epochs.
 Initially an epoch is a single day to ensure the logic of epoch change is thoroughly tested.
-At Mainnet epochs may be multiple weeks long.
+At Mainnet epochs will likely be multiple weeks long.

-Now stored blob expiry epoch is meaningful, and blobs may become unavailable after their expiry epoch.
-The store command can be used for a blob that are not expired to extend their expiry epoch.
+Now stored blob expiry epoch is meaningful, and blobs will become unavailable after their expiry epoch.
+The store command may be used to extend the expiry epoch of a blob that is still available.
 This operation is efficient and only affects payments and meta-data, and does not re-upload blob contents.

-## WAL and the Testnet WAL faucet
+## The WAL token and the Testnet WAL faucet

-Payments for blob storage and extending blob expiry epochs are denominated in Testnet WAL, a Walrus token issued on the Sui Testnet.
+Payments for blob storage and extending blob expiry are denominated in Testnet WAL, a Walrus token issued on the Sui Testnet.
 Testnet WAL has no value, and an unlimited supply - so no need to covet or hoard it - its just for testing purposes and only issued on Sui Testnet.